A streamlined quantum algorithm for topological data analysis with exponentially fewer qubits: Overview of results

 We show how to construct block encodings of operators that represent the topology of a simplicial complex, and how to use QSVT to transform these into projectors onto the relevant subspaces.\footnote{We were motivated by Ref.~\cite{hayakawa2021quantum}, which also used QSVT for computing persistent Betti numbers.
 Our approach is similar at a high level, but we work with different and more elementary operators to encode the topology.
 We provide an explicit comparison between our approach and the algorithm of Ref.~\cite{hayakawa2021quantum} in Sec.~\ref{Subsec:QuantumComplexity}.} We consider two possible ways of mapping simplices to qubits; a direct approach (taken by previous quantum algorithms) that uses $N$ qubits for $N$ datapoints, and a compact approach, introduced herein, that uses $(k+1)\log(N)$ qubits to store a $k$-simplex state.
 The compact mapping provides an exponential space saving over classical and quantum algorithms for $k = \bigO{\mathrm{polylog}(N)}$.

-For a dense simplicial complex constructed from $N$ points in $\mathbb{R}^d$, such that the number of $k$-simplices scales roughly as $\binom{N}{k+1}$, and assuming $\beta_k^{i,j} \ll \binom{N}{k+1}$, we have the following main result:\footnote{For technical reasons we also need that $\log(d)\log(b) < N$, where $b$ is the number of bits required to describe the coordinates.} (see Appendix~\ref{AppSec:OverallComplexity} for details)
+For a dense simplicial complex constructed from $N$ points in $\mathbb{R}^d$, such that the number of $k$-simplices scales roughly as $\binom{N}{k+1}$, we have the following main result:\footnote{As noted in Appendix~\ref{AppSec:OverallComplexity} the following complexity is achieved when $k(\log(d)\log(b) + b) < N$, where $b$ is the number of bits required to describe the coordinates.} (see Appendix~\ref{AppSec:OverallComplexity} for details)